sajadabedi/web0/README.md

 # Visual website builder

-Okay so… I grew up playing with Visual Basic Classic (shoutout if you remember that 👴), and it honestly got me into design in the first place.
+Okay so… I grew up playing with Visual Basic Classic (shoutout if you remember that), and it honestly got me into design in the first place.
 Lately, I’ve been wondering what would a futuristic version of that look like today, especially with AI in the mix?
 So I started messing around… and this project kinda just happened.

-This isn’t some polished product, more like a playground where I explore what the interface of AI could feel like.
-Like:
+This isn’t some polished product, more like a playground where I explore what the interface of AI could feel like. things like:

 - Do people actually enjoy chatting with AI to build stuff?
 - Would they rather click and drag?